Try Basic Fixes

 Step 2: Go to Storage and tap the Clear cache option at the bottom right corner.

-7. Update the App
+Fix 4: Update or Reinstall the App

 If you still can’t send or receive voice messages on Messenger, you can try uninstalling and reinstalling the app.
 If you have an Android, long-press the Messenger app icon and tap Uninstall.
 Then, hit OK.